trans-travel/trans-travel/us/la.md

 ## Jails / Prisons

- * Trans women would typically be housed with men.
-However if HB608 2024 is signed by the governor, this would be legally required.
+ * Trans women are required to be housed with men.
- * Trans men would typically be housed with women.
-However if HB608 2024 is signed by the governor, this would be legally required.
+ * Trans men are required to be housed with men.
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people are required to be housed according to sex assigned at birth
  * At least one visitor (not an inmate) was told to [strip and expose her genitalia](https://www.nola.com/lawsuit-angola-prison-guards-ordered-transgender-visitor-to-strip/article_6cf44702-2b01-537b-94f4-c3ca7894e332.html)